anujbansal16/Terminal-File-Explorer/README.md

 A step by step series of examples that tell you how to run the File Explorer

-* Once Downloaded the zip put it in the folder where you want to run the file explorer
+1. Downloaded the zip

-Go to the file explorer folder
+2. Go to the file explorer folder

 ```
 cd Terminal-File-Explorer-master
 ```

-Run the make file to build application
+3. Run the make file to build application

 ```
 make
 ```

+4. Copy the generated **FileExplorer** file to the folder where you want the File Explorer to start (this folder now becomes the root folder for the File Explorer)

-Run the output file
+5. Go to above root folder and run the output file

 ```
 ./FileExplorer